Create Focusable Button

 - Import StyleSheet, Text and TouchableOpacity from 'react-native'.

-. - Destructure each argument in the interface and add
+- Destructure each argument in the interface and add :IPropsto enforce the type of each argument in the object.
+ThepressFunctionwill be a Function and thebuttonTexta string.

 import React, { useState } from 'react';